End of the Castro era: Who's the man likely to be Cuba's next president?

 Leiva, the dissident and former senior Cuban diplomat, said there may not be much change if Díaz-Canel becomes president.
 She points to the fact that Raúl Castro will remain chief of the Communist Party of Cuba, the most powerful political position in the country and one that, since 1976, the Castros have held along with their presidencies (Fidel died in 2016).

-“Raúl Castro, with the militares, will maintain power,” keeping Díaz-Canel and others in check, Leiva said.
+“Raúl Castro, with the militares, (military) will maintain power,” keeping Díaz-Canel and others in check, Leiva said.

 Related